9CB5/prudent-services-solution/README.md

 ## Prudent Services Ltd
 This is my solution for the coding test made by Prudent Services Ltd.

-The project is made using the following technologies:
+The project uses the following technologies:

  - Reactjs (v.
 18.2.0)
  - Bootstrap 5